jacekzwpl/docueye/Documentation/docs/0007-docueye-cli-openapi-commands.md

 ### openapi delete command

+Deletes openapi specification for element

+> [!WARNING]
+> This cli is deprecated and will be removed in future releases use [docfile cli](0007-docueye-cli-docfile-commands.md)

 | Option | Required | Description | Example |
 | --- | -- | ------- | ---- |
 | `--docueye-address` | Yes | DocuEye address. | `--docueyeAddress=http://localhost:8080` |